The Advantage of True Cannabis Entrepreneurs

 - Plans in 2019 to increase cultivation yield at Sugarleaf facility, expand retail footprint, product offerings and develop Desert Hot Springs greenhouse cultivation facility.

-- Chemistree has entered the New Jersey and Arizona cannabis markets by making strategic investments.
+- Chemistree has entered the New Jersey cannabis market by making strategic investments.

 - Well-financed with $10,830,000 capital raise completed in March 2019.

 - Tight share structure with management and consultants holding 35 percent of shares, representing more than $2 million in insider investment.